How To Balance Parenting & Marriage

 Don’t Expect Perfection.

-Things aren't always going to go just right.
-That's why you must know that perfection is not realistic.
-Finding the right balance between protecting your marriage and raising your children isn't always going to be easy or possible.
+Things aren’t always going to go just right.
+That’s why you must know that perfection is not realistic.
 You and your spouse will make errors from time to time.
 But the important thing is that you continue to work together.
+In your mindful parenting, do not forget to pay attention to your feelings.
 Make sure to practice forgiveness and keep in mind that raising children is to help them become healthy grown adults.
 When this happens, they will move out of the house, and it will be you and your spouse again.
-Make this a time that the two of you can look forward to together by protecting your marriage now.

 What to Do When It Feels Like Too Much